Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Thermal Diffusion and the Heat Equation

 \subsection{Young's Inequality and Lorentz Space Refinements}

-To determine exactly how the evolution operator maps an initial thermodynamic state $f$ to a diffused future state in $L_p$, we utilize the functional algebra of convolutions.
-The cornerstone theorem for bounding convolutions is Young's Convolution Inequality.
 By substituting our precise evaluation of the heat kernel's norm into Young's inequality, we obtain the fundamental endpoint estimates for the heat semigroup $T_t$:

-This inequality explicitly shows that as time increases, the norm of the heat distribution decays algebraically.
-The speed of that decay is dictated entirely by the spatial dimension $n$ and the arithmetic difference between the input space $L_q$ and the output space $L_p$.

-Assume we establish the semigroup bounds at two extreme endpoints using Young's inequality.
-Let the initial states belong to $L_{q_0}$ and $L_{q_1}$, mapping to $L_{p_0}$ and $L_{p_1}$ respectively.
-By invoking the Riesz-Thorin interpolation theorem on the operator $T_t$, we effortlessly inherit the boundedness criteria for the entire infinite spectrum of intermediate Lebesgue spaces $L_{q_\theta}$ and $L_{p_\theta}$ simultaneously:
+By invoking the Riesz-Thorin interpolation theorem on the operator $T_t$, we readily obtain the boundedness criteria for the entire infinite spectrum of intermediate Lebesgue spaces $L_{q_\theta}$ and $L_{p_\theta}$ simultaneously:

-\textbf{The Necessity of Lorentz Spaces in Parabolic Evolution:} A critical question arises: why did we construct the intricate real interpolation apparatus of Lorentz spaces $L_{p,q}$ if Riesz-Thorin and classical $L_p$ spaces suffice for the heat equation?
-The answer lies in boundary behavior and singular data.

-Standard Lebesgue spaces fail to capture the behavior of solutions when the initial data $f(x)$ possesses severe polynomial singularities (e.g., $f(x) \approx |x|^{-\alpha}$).
-Such functions often fail to belong to any classical $L_p$ space due to logarithmic divergences at the origin or infinity, yet they reside perfectly within the weak Lorentz space $L_{p,\infty}$.
+Standard Lebesgue spaces fail to capture the behavior of solutions when the initial data $f(x)$ possesses severe polynomial singularities, yet they reside perfectly within the weak Lorentz space $L_{p,\infty}$.
 By applying the real interpolation method (Peetre's K-functional) to the heat operator endpoints, mathematicians prove that $T_t$ extends continuously to a bounded operator between Lorentz spaces:

-Through real interpolation, we rigorously confirm that the smoothing mechanism of the heat operator is so robust that it perfectly diffuses even borderline singular data (weak spaces) into highly regularized thermal states.
+Through real interpolation, we rigorously confirm that the smoothing mechanism of the heat operator is so robust that it diffuses even borderline singular data (weak spaces) into highly regularized thermal states.